gmn42/stfc-mod/INSTALL.md

 want to have the mod loaded.

 2) The mod settings are stored in the `~/Library/Preferences/com.stfcmod.startrekpatch` folder.
-This folder and a bare-bones `community_patch_settings.toml` settings file will be created automatically, so start the game from the launcher and close it they don't exist yet.
+This folder and a bare-bones `community_patch_settings.toml` settings file will be created automatically, so start the game from the launcher and close it if they don't exist yet.
 If the `Library` folder itself is not visible, see the [mac-specific](#mac-specific) section below.

 3. For first time users of the Community Mod, it recommended to utilise the